 When it comes down to it, its prevention begins with the starting point that, whatever the specific differences in question, people always have more in common than that which divides them.

 There are many, many people who knew Jo better than I did.
 But during her year in Parliament we worked together because of our common conviction that the UK Parliament and her Majesty’s Government share in the collective responsibility to help protect populations or groups, wherever they are in the world, from being targeted because of their identity.

 From the moment of our first meeting, which was about what more the UK parliament could do for Syrians, as she clattered across the foyer of Portcullis House from a vote in the Commons on childcare access in Parliament, I felt I would want to work with Jo for the rest of our careers.
 As her friend John Bew wrote, she was perhaps the best foreign secretary we would now never have.

 Throughout the unpleasant furore in Parliament this year that, among other things, has served to distract from the rising vulnerabilities of people here in the UK and in places like Central African Republic, I have thought so much about Jo.

 I wish I could tell her about the conversations we’re having in Bangui.
-I wish I could tell her about the work that we’ll be doing next year in the Democratic Republic of Congo and in Burundi thanks to the same DfID fund set up in her name.
+I wish I could tell her about the work that we’ll be doing next year in the Democratic Republic of Congo thanks to the same DfID fund set up in her name.
 I wish I could tell her that for the first time, all major parties are promising to prioritise the prevention of widespread identity-based violence and mass atrocities in the new parliament.
 And she should be there at the heart of it.
 I wish I could ask her advice about what more the UK parliament could do to support their parliamentary counterparts in Bangui whose work is now, in some special way, connected to her legacy.
 I know she would have big ideas.